elhmn/ckp/README.md

 # codekeeper : (ckp)
-Simple CLI that helps you store and reuse your common scripts and solutions from anywhere
+CLI that helps you store and reuse your common scripts and solutions from anywhere

 ## Overview